pinkertoncs/cp1-workspace/semester-1/unit-02/08-type-casting/README.md

 # Type Casting

-Python has built-in function that enable the programmer to convert or **type cast** data from one type to another.
+Python has built-in functions that enable the programmer to convert or **type cast** data from one format to another.

 Type conversion function:
 - **int(param)**